 The Law Offices of Richard C. McConathy can fight to possibly get your criminal charges reduced or completely dismissed.
 We will provide a complete evaluation of your case as soon as you call (817) 422-5350 or contact us online to take advantage of a free consultation.

 Texas Penal Code § 49.04 is the state DWI law that establishes that a person commits DWI if they are intoxicated while operating a motor vehicle in a public place.
-Under Texas Penal Code § 49.045, a person commits DWI with child passenger when they are intoxicated while operating a motor vehicle in a public place and the vehicle they are operating is occupied by a passenger who is younger than 15 years of age.
+Under Texas Penal Code § 49.045, a person commits DWI with a child passenger when they are intoxicated while operating a motor vehicle in a public place and the vehicle they are operating is occupied by a passenger who is younger than 15 years of age.

 Texas Penal Code § 49.01(2) defines intoxicated as a person either “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body,” or having an alcohol concentration of 0.08 or more.
-Under Texas Penal Code § 49.01(1), alcohol concentration is defined as the number of grams of alcohol per 210 liters of breath, 100 milliliters of blood, or 67 milliliters of urine.
+Under Texas Penal Code § 49.01(1), the alcohol concentration is defined as the number of grams of alcohol per 210 liters of breath, 100 milliliters of blood, or 67 milliliters of urine.

 As a state jail felony, DWI with a child passenger often carries far more serious consequences than traditional first DWI cases.
 Some of the possible penalties may include:

 Some alleged offenders in DWI with child passenger cases are charged with the crime despite the fact that their passengers were actually older than 15 years of age.
-A mistake of age could result in a reduction of the criminal charges.
+A mistake of age could result in a reduction of criminal charges.

 You could also get your case completely thrown out if your arrest was the result of an improper stop by the arresting officer.
 It is also possible that errors in the administration of your tests or the maintenance of testing equipment could also lead to charges being dismissed.